zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ```

 <div class="callout wisdom">
 `mountComponent` stores the DOM element it creates in `this._hostNode`.
-We don't need that in part one, but we will in part two.
+We don't need that in part one, but we will in part three.
 </div>

-<a class="fiddle" target="_blank" href="https://jsfiddle.net/city41/ohmzvb4o/8">fiddle</a>
+<a class="fiddle" target="_blank" href="https://jsfiddle.net/city41/ohmzvb4o/9">fiddle</a>

 In about 20 lines of pretty crappy code we've got an incredibly limited and pathetic little "React clone"!
-Feact isn't going to take over the world, but it's serving as a great learning sandbox.
+Feact isn't going to take over the world, but it's serving as a nice learning sandbox.

 ## Adding user defined components